pimoroni/clean-shutdown/README.md

 ### `hold_time`

 This parameter determines the amount of time you must hold down the button until shutdown occurs.
-It defaults to 2 seconds to avoid accidental shutdowns.
+It defaults to 1 second to avoid accidental shutdowns.
 The unit for `hold_time` is expressed in seconds.
 Use `0` to shutdown as soon as the button is pressed.

 ### `shutdown_delay`